 THE USE OF PESTICIDES IS NOT DECREASING

 The use of pesticides on average in Europe did not decrease in recent years despite much debate on the sustainability of agriculture and despite the entering on the market of pesticides that can be used at low dose.
 It can be inferred that due to increasing resistance of organisms and plants to pesticides the use has increased while the introduction of non-chemical methods and practices remained at a low level.
-Portugal, Italy and Belgium are amongst the countries that reduced the use substantially while the use in the Netherlands, Germany and Spain increased; and in Spain even doubled.

 INDUSTRIAL AGRICULTURE RULES